 Unlike physical signatures, however, eSignatures pose none of the obstacles and drawbacks.
 Customers who need to provide consent for any number of banking transactions can easily do so without having to find a time to go to a bank branch, or deal with fax machines or scanners.

-These are the some of the benefits financial institutions can expect to gain by adopting an eSignature solution for banks:
+These are some of the benefits financial institutions can expect to gain by adopting an eSignature solution for banks:

 - eSignature solutions enable faster customer onboarding, as customers don’t need to spend time going to a physical branch and signing stacks of papers.